Tom Kim Yung

-Tom Kim Yung (谭锦镛) (1858–1903) was a third ranked Wu Jinshi (武进士) of 1898, and one of the Qing Guangxu Emperor's bodyguards.
+Tom Kim Yung (譚錦鏞) (1858–1903) was a third ranked Wu Jinshi (武進士) of 1898, and one of the Qing Guangxu Emperor's bodyguards.
 He arrived in Washington with the new Chinese Minister Liu Cheng on March 26, 1903, as a military attache of the Chinese Legation at Washington.

 Death

 On September 10, 1903, Tom was arrested near the Chinese Consulate by Police Officers John H. Kramer and Joseph Brodt.
 He faced charges of battery and committing an indecent act and was subsequently released on bail.

 On the afternoon of September 14, 1903, after missing dinner, Tom was discovered in a room with two gas jets left open.
 He had a faint heartbeat when initially found, but a doctor who arrived later confirmed his death.
 Tom left few letters to his family and friends, and expressed his deep disgrace over the arrest and the insult he suffered at the hands of the police.
 In the letter, he indicated that the unjust accusation had severely damaged his reputation, which he could not endure.

 After his death, Tom's family hosted a large-scale traditional Chinese funeral for him in the Consulate on September 23.
 Part of the funeral was recorded as a short film.